DavidONeill75101/level-4-project/ProjectAdmin/ProjectLogs/timelog.md

 ### 13 Jan 2022

 - _3 hours_ Updating the search API to do more preprocessing and be more efficient at the time of searches

+### 14 Jan 2022

+- _1.5 hours_ planning my dissertation, establishing areas which require further research.
+- _1.5 hours_ conducting more research, specifically how neural reranking compares to Altmetric reranking

+## Week 18

+### 17 Jan 2022

+- _2 hours_ creating visualisations to illustrate the comparison between my new tool and the old tool
+- _2 hours_ writing requirements chapter for dissertation

+### 18 Jan 2022

+- _3 hours_ writing design chapter of dissertation.

+### 19 Jan 2022

+- _0.5 hour_ project meeting
+- _0.5 hour_ writing up minutes and reviewing meeting
+- _3 hours_ performing more experiments, notably on performance metrics and coronabert

+### 20 Jan 2022

+- _2 hours_ working on query classification with coronabert